microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Programming language

 We will have to create few functions in this workshop to address our overall scenario.
-You can choose the programming language you are the most confortable with among the ones [supported by Azure Functions][az-func-languages].
+You can choose the programming language you are the most comfortable with among the ones [supported by Azure Functions][az-func-languages].
 We will provide examples in Python for the moment, but other languages might come in the future.

 With everything ready let's start the lab 🚀